 Those who had difficult childhoods may be more likely to experience depression as adults.
 This MIDUS study looked at whether having a sense of purpose in life can help avoid this outcome.

-This MIDUS study found that although experiencing economic hardship during a recession can contribute to psychological distress, this likely outcome is less among those with a heightened sense of control.
+This MIDUS study found that although experiencing economic hardship during a recession can contribute to psychological distress, those who can increase their sense of control suffer less.